ARMmbed/BLEIntros/InDepth/Debugging.md

 ```

-Notice that we pass in the .``elf`` file as an argument.
+Notice that we pass the .``elf`` file as an argument.
 We could also have used the ``file`` command within GDB to load symbols from this ``.elf`` file after starting GDB.
 The command set offered by GDB to help with symbol management and debugging is outside the scope of this document, but you can find it in [GDB's documentation](https://www.gnu.org/software/gdb/documentation/).

 Now, we connect to the GDB server (for ease of reading, we've added line breaks in the path);